Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$

-This process includes all the scattering magnons in the upper branch.
+This process includes three of the scattering magnons in the optical branch.
 The corresponding decay rate is obtained from Eq.~\eqref{eq.9} as

-To compute $K^{(4)}_\vk$, and $W^{(4)}_\vk$, we again perform numerical integration using Simpson's 1/3 rule and the corresponding results are shown in panel (b), and (f) of Fig.~\ref{fig:Fig4}, respectively.
+Both $K^{(4)}_\vk$, and $W^{(4)}_\vk$, are computed numerically and the corresponding results are shown in panel (b), and (f) of Fig.~\ref{fig:Fig4}, respectively.
 The energy renormalization due to the real part of the self-energy correction is shown in Fig.~\ref{fig:Fig4}(k) at various temperatures.
 The self-consistent analysis at 25 K with Hartree correction as before modifies the magntiudes and qualitative features of the decay rate and real part of the self-energy as shown in panel (d) and (i) of Fig.~\ref{fig:Fig5}, respectively.
 For the optical magnon, temperature factors significantly suppress both the decay rate and the real part.
 Counterintuitively, this results in the weakest contribution to renormalization corrections, even though it contains an acoustic magnon. \\

-\paragraph{\textbf{Fifth process} \underline{$u + u \rightarrow u + u$}\textbf{:}} Finally, we focus on apparently weak process including scattering between all the magnons in the optical branch surprisingly contributes nearly an order of magnitude more than the previous process ($u + u \rightarrow d + u$) due to subtle variations in the matrix elements, temperature, and kinematic factors, as shown in Fig.~\ref{fig:Fig4}(g,l).
+\paragraph{\textbf{Fifth process} \underline{$u + u \rightarrow u + u$}\textbf{:}} Despite being the least important process, scattering between magnons in the optical branch surprisingly contributes nearly an order of magnitude more than the previous process ($u + u \rightarrow d + u$) due to subtle variations in the matrix elements, temperature, and kinematic factors, as shown in Fig.~\ref{fig:Fig4}(g,l).
 The matrix element, in this case, is given by

 The kinematic factor for this process is dictated by the magnon energies in the optical branch only and is written as

 The corresponding decay rate is obtained from Eq.~\eqref{eq.9} as